 Diet and Exercise

 “About my diet, that’s a funny question because people talk about my diet a lot.
 I’m a vegan.
-I’ve been a vegan since the end of last year, so now I have a diet that’s drastically different than anybody else in NASCAR, so I don’t eat a lot of things.
-We have a trainer that trains us three to four times a week and we do strength training and cardio to stay in shape and that pretty much sums up my diet and how we work out.
+I’ve been a vegan since the end of last year, so now I have a diet that’s drastically different than anybody else in NASCAR.
+With that being said, I don’t eat a lot of things.
+We (Drive for Diversity) have a trainer that works with us three to four times a week and we do strength training and cardio to stay in shape.
+That pretty much sums up my diet and how we work out.

 Jorden Paige, Jackman on the #23 Toyota Camry XSE.
 Photo Creds: Jorden Paige

-The Jackman is the one who carries the jack on both sides of the car during a ten-second pit stop, in order to get the car out of the pits as fast as possible.
+The Jackman is the one who carries the jack on both sides of the car during a ten-second pit stop, in an effort to get the car out of the pits as fast as possible.
 Pit road can make or break a team’s race, depending on how many positions are gained or lost there.
 If you ever watch a live pit stop on TV or in person at the race, you’ll realize how orchestrated the stops are, like a ballet show or a football game.
 If you ever have the opportunity to see a live pit stop, be sure to congratulate them for their hard work and dedication to the sport and give them a fist bump.

 Leave a comment